-DoorDash also intends to venture into the delivery of other items with DashMart, a convenience-store concept it recently rolled out in eight cities.
-Its couriers pick up items including ice cream, cough medicine, dog food and packaged desserts from fulfillment centers run by DoorDash and deliver them to customers who pay a monthly membership fee.
+Still, DoorDash pushed for expansion, venturing into the delivery of other items with DashMart, a convenience-store concept available in a limited number of cities.
+Couriers pick up items including ice cream, cough medicine, dog food and packaged desserts from fulfillment centers run by DoorDash and deliver them to customers who pay a monthly membership fee.

-There are also concerns that DoorDash’s policy wars may impact its profitability.
+One area of concern expressed by some is that DoorDash’s policy wars may impact its profitability.
 According to MarketWatch, the company has spent $48.1 million to help pass Proposition 22 in California.
 Now, DoorDash and other gig companies are exempted from a state law that would have required them to treat their couriers and drivers as employees.
-It means these workers are not covered by protections to which employees are entitled, such as sick pay and unemployment insurance.
+As self-employed independent contractors, drivers are not covered by protections to which employees are entitled, such as sick pay and unemployment insurance.

 Is DoorDash Worth Investing In?

-The food industry is blooming with every second that passes.
-In this growing industry, DoorDash emerges as a key company leading the change.
+The delivery industry is blooming, and DoorDash has emerged as a key company leading the change.
 Despite consistently losing money, the company is keen on growing, something that seems to keep investors hooked.

-While skeptics have suggested that the demand for DoorDash’s brand of delivery service is likely to diminish as time passes, the company continues to aim for expansion by delivering groceries and partnering with even more restaurants for meal delivery.
-One key factor to watch will be whether the post-pandemic world sees significantly fewer diners seeking the convenient delivery that this business revolves around.
+While skeptics have suggested that the demand for DoorDash’s brand of delivery service is likely to diminish as time passes, the company continues to aim for expansion beyond delivering groceries and partnering with even more businesses.
+One key factor to watch will be whether the post-pandemic world sees significantly fewer diners — DoorDash’s core customers — seeking the convenient delivery that this business revolves around.

-Data is accurate as of March 3, 2021, unless otherwise noted, and is subject to change.
+Data is accurate as of Feb.
+18, 2022, unless otherwise noted, and subject to change.